Najeeb1/Google_Capston_Project/README.md

 - Offering discounts on longer rides could help attract more casual users
 - Providing more bikes and advertisements during summer, especially in recreational places can increase casual riders.
-- Temporary membership / discounted trips during summers and weekends is another option.
+- Temporary membership/discounted trips during summers and weekends is another option.